ChangeWindows/Content/mobile/14342/slow.md

 ### Microsoft Edge
 - Edge has been updated from version 34.14295 to version 38.14342 with the following updates
+ - Edge now shows a "Go forward" item in the ellipses menu
+ - When an app opens a new tab, pressing back will now close it
+ - When typing in a text box, you can now use the pase button above the keyboard
+ - You can now swipe to go back and forward
+- EdgeHTML has been updated from version 14.14295 to version 14.14342 with the following updates
  - Default parameters
  - Async/await
  - Object.values and Object.entries